juxt/edge/README.md

   identity)
 ```

-Start your repl with the following
+Start your REPL with the following

 ```
 boot cider dev